Neufund/ESOP/README.md

 ### What is options conversion?
 Here is the most interesting thing about ESOP smart contract.
 At some point in time (called `conversion event`), if company is successful it gets acquired or does an IPO and shareholders make a lot of money.
 This is what happens classically and we fully support it.
 We, however, extend this definition to any ICO, tokenization event or even further by allowing direct trade of vested options.

-As you could expect there is no oracle for conversion events so those are defined in legal wrapper (see chapter 3).
+As you could expect there is no oracle for conversion events so those are defined in ESOP Terms & Conditions Document (see chapter 3).
 When such event happens employee may convert his/her options into shares, tokens or directly into EUR/ETH/BTC according to a Options Conversion Smart Contract (we have a few examples later) which will be provided by company when conversion event happens.

 ## Procedures and Security
 Here's how Neufund handles security when issuing options.